Pilea: Growing and Caring for It

 How to care for your Pilea?

-The Pilea is a fairly easy-care plant, but like all plants, it has its little preferences.
-Here are the right steps to keep it happy and healthy.
+The Pilea is a relatively easy-care plant, but like all plants, it has its little preferences.
+Here are the right practices to keep it happy and healthy.

 Watering

 The Pilea dislikes both prolonged drought and excessive moisture.
-The key is finding the right balance:
+So finding the right balance is key:

 - Spring-summer: water about once a week, when the top layer of compost feels dry to the touch.